larc/gproshan/README.md

 ## Description
-This framework include some algorithms of geometry processing and shape analysis as part of our graduate research.
+This framework includes some algorithms of Geometry Processing and Shape Analysis as part of our graduate research.

 ## Build and Run
 Install all dependencies and run: